vhx/api-documentation/source/includes/_resource.customers.md

 <h2 class="head-3 margin-top-xlarge padding-top-xlarge border-top margin-bottom-medium" id="customers">Customers</h2>

 <section class="text-2 contain">
-A customer is a person who has been subscribed, purchased, or been given access to your content (collections and/or videos) via a product.
+  <p>A customer is a person who has been given access to a product.
+By having access to the product, they inherently have access to all of its content (videos / collections).</p>
 </section>

 <h3 class="text-2 text--navy text--bold margin-top-xlarge margin-bottom-medium" id="customer-create">Create a Customer</h3>